-1. Receives a legal order and/or subsequent direction from University Counsel;; or
+1. Receives a legal order and/or subsequent written direction from University Counsel;

-2. Receives a written authorization from the appropriate executive vice president or Provost, for situations where there is reasonable belief that the individual to whom the account or device is assigned or owned has perpetrated or is involved in violations of university policy using the accounts or device in question; or or
+2. Receives a written authorization, including an explanation of reasonable belief, from the appropriate executive vice president or Provost, for situations where there is reasonable belief that the individual to whom the account or device is assigned or owned has perpetrated or is involved in violations of university policy using the accounts or device in question; or or is involved in illegal activities, or is in violations of University policy using the accounts or device in question.

-3. Receives a written request from the Dean of Students, for situations where there is a reasonable belief that a student to whom the account or device is assigned or owned has perpetrated or is involved in illegal activities, or is in violations of University policy using the accounts or device in question.
+3. Receives a written request from the Dean of Students, including an explanation of reasonable belief, for situations where there is a reasonable belief that a student to whom the account or device is assigned or owned has perpetrated